b-charles/pigs/README.md

 ## What's Pigs?

-Pigs is Go libraries for bootstrapping applications.
+Pigs is a Go module for bootstrapping applications.

 ## Why Pigs?